 Pulling it all Together

 Bonds that have already been issued and that continue to trade in the secondary market must continually re-adjust their prices and yields to stay in line with current interest rates.
-As a result, falling rates mean that an investor can benefit from capital appreciation in addition to yield, while rising rates can lead to principal loss, hurting the value of bonds and bond funds.
+As a result, a declining in prevailing yields mean that an investor can benefit from capital appreciation in addition to yield.
+Conversely, while rising rates can lead to principal loss, hurting the value of bonds and bond funds.
 Still, there are ways an investor can protect their portfolios from rising rates.
 To find out how, see my article How to Protect Against Rising Rates.